bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     blzcli keys add vuser --recover
     ```

     Paste in the mnemonic, when asked.
+Enter a password to encrypt the keyring file.

     ii.
 If your vuser for your original vuser is secured with a Ledger device, add it to the new validator machine as follows (ensure your Ledger device is plugged in and running the COSMOS app):